 Their biological or adoptive parents, (who lived with you more than 50% of the time) did not have a bachelor’s degree

-Have a taxable income that falls within the federal guidelines.
+Has a taxable income that falls within the federal guidelines

-All interested Veterans are encouraged to contact the Maine Veterans Upward Bound Program to discuss eligibility.
-If you are interested in learning more or would like to refer a Veteran to the program, please fill out the Veterans Upward Bound Interest/ Referral Form.
+All Veterans are encouraged to contact the VUB to discuss eligibility.
+Those interested or who wish to refer a Veteran are encouraged to submit a Veterans Upward Bound Interest/ Referral Form .

-Maine Veterans’ Dependents Educational Benefits Program: Maine provides a 100% waiver of tuition and all related fees for eligible Spouses and dependents at any University of Maine System Institution, Maine Community Colleges, and the Maine Maritime Academy.
-Room and board may not be waived.
+Maine Veterans’ Dependents Educational Benefits Program: Maine provides a 100% waiver of tuition and all related fees for the eligible Spouse and dependents of a Veteran or Service member at any University of Maine System Institution, Maine Community Colleges, and the Maine Maritime Academy.

-Spouses may be admitted to certificate programs, associate’s, bachelor’s or master’s degree programs.
-Children may use the benefit for a certificate program, associate’s or bachelor’s programs.
-Both Spouses and children have 10 academic years from the date of entrance to complete 120 credit hours.
+A Spouse may be admitted to certificate programs, associate, bachelor’s, or master’s degree programs.
+Children may use the benefit for a certificate program, associate, or bachelor’s programs and must enroll and be receiving benefits prior to their 22nd birthday.
+Both Spouses and Children have 10 academic years from the date of entrance to complete 120 credit hours.

 Students must maintain at least a 2.0 or "C" grade point average to continue receiving educational benefits.